flashbots/cvm-reverse-proxy/README.md

 Attestation verification requires the expected measurements which you pass through the `--{client, server}-measurements` flag.
 The measurements are expected to be a JSON map, and multiple valid measurements can be provided.
 The verifier will attempt to verify with each of the provided measurements, and if any succeeds, the attestation is assumed valid.

-The (single) validated measurement is forwarded (returned in the case of client) as "X-Flashbots-Cert-Extensions-<validator extension OID>".
+The (single) validated measurement is json-marshalled and forwarded (returned in the case of client) as "X-Flashbots-Measurement" header, and the type of attestation (validator OID) as "X-Flashbots-Ext-OID" header.
+For mapping OIDs to issuers, see [internal/attestation/variant/variant.go](./internal/attestation/variant/variant.go).
-To only validate and forward the measurement, simply provide an empty expected measurements object.
+To only validate and forward the measurement (as opposed to also authorizing the measurement against an expected one), simply provide an empty expected measurements object.

 ---